Within the last decade, yoga has become extremely popular.

-It has evolved from Hindu religious beliefs into a highly effective workout routine for all people worldwide.
+It has evolved from Hindu religious beliefs into a highly effective workout routine for people worldwide.

-That is why we have broken down the top 10 essential yoga poses for beginners, so that everyone can bet a shot at experiencing the weight loss, flexibility, and peace of practicing yoga.
+That is why we have broken down the top 10 essential yoga poses for beginners, so that everyone can have a shot at experiencing the weight loss, flexibility, and peace that can come from practicing yoga.

 10 Essential Yoga Poses for Beginners

 Starting along with your right leg forward, step your back foot towards the rear of the mat, making an extended stance.